 Crit’Air is an Air Quality Certificate (“Certificate qualité de l’air”).

-More specifically, it is an anti-pollution certificate and sticker, called a “Vignette” and it is meant to restrict traffic in high-density areas (ie. large urban centres).
+More specifically, it is a French emissions sticker, an anti-pollution certificate, and sticker, called a “Vignette” and it is meant to restrict traffic in high-density areas (ie. large urban centres).
 These air quality certificates relate to particular vehicle classes, the age of the vehicle, and the air pollution emissions or levels of that vehicle.

 The French Ministry Of The Environment introduced these vignettes in 2016 as a way to reduce air pollution from road transportation vehicles.
 They are required all the time when entering or driving through certain cities, and for temporary periods of time when cities (prefectures) feel the pollution levels are at a high level.
 In an effort to reduce pollution, only vehicles with certain coloured stickers are allowed into the city.
 This encourages the use of less-polluting vehicles and discourages (and restricts) more high-polluting vehicles from entering restricted traffic areas or zones.